 As a background, maternal and child health statistics have shown us that our nation's greatest challenge is with respect to care for women with pregnancy or birth-related complications.
-Women over the age of 35 and multiparous women are at much higher risk for these complications, which be can lifethreatening to hoth mother and child.
-An analysis of maternal health in Jamaica revealed that health promotion programmes needed to be strengthened in order to overcome the challenges.
+Women over the age of 35 and multiparous women are at much higher risk for these complications, be which can lifethreatening to both mother and child.
+An analysis of maternal health in Jamaica revealed that health promotion programmes needed to strengthened in order to overcome the challenges.